Intro

 Is Plus500 better than Trading 212?

-The Plus500 platform is easy to use, it provides a great user experience even for first-timers.
+The Plus500 platform is very innovative, it provides a great user experience even for first-timers.
 The account opening process and customer support are great.
 On the other hand, the broker only offers CFDs and stocks, research tools are limited, and CFD fees are average.

 Scalping is taken seriously at Plus500, if you plan to execute many trades within 2 minutes, Plus500 is not your broker.